deckxter/icorpdemo/README.md

 - The microservice was developed in Java Spring Boot
 - The API was documented using Swagger (not at detail)
-- The code was uploaded to github, but in a private repository let me know which user needs access to allow it
+- The code was uploaded to github.
 - The microservice is deployed on AWS, using BeansTalk and RDS MySql.
 - About the endpoint: POST /creacliente, it was renamed just to /customers using the HTTP verb POST.